 Dr Bhumitra Chakma

-Senior Lecturer, Director of the South Asia Project and Director of Postgraduate Taught Program
+Senior Lecturer, Director of the South Asia Project and Director of Postgraduate Studies (Research and Taught Programmes)

 |Biography||Before joining the University of Hull, Bhumitra Chakma taught at the University of Dhaka and the University of Adelaide.